Class Descriptions

 “‘Color Vision’ and Jacquard Weaving” by Sarah Wertzberger

-This 5-session series presents weekly lectures by leading contemporary artists that identify as weavers or work with weaving as a primary medium in their practice.
-Collectively, their work spans computer-assisted jacquard weaving, tapestry, and floor loom weaving, as well as experimental basketry.
-Each week a different speaker has been invited to elaborate on the conceptual concerns of their practice as well as to discuss the process, techniques, and materiality, that are specific to what they do.
-This is intended to be an opportunity to connect and talk shop amongst fellow weavers (and weaving admirers) in a virtual setting.
-Each presentation will be followed by a Q&A and short conversation.
-Supplemental reading materials and online links will be provided in advance of each week to provide background and context for each artist.
-Recordings available upon request.
+This 5-session series presents weekly lectures by artists and designers that work with weaving as a primary medium in their practice.
+Collectively, their work spans computer-assisted and industrial jacquard weaving, dobby weaving, tapestry, and handweaving on a floor loom.
+Each week a different speaker has been invited to discuss the concepts, process, techniques, and materiality, that are specific to what they do.
+This is intended to be an opportunity to connect with fellow weavers (and weaving admirers) in a virtual setting.
+Each presentation will be followed by a brief Q&A. Supplemental reading materials and online links will be provided in advance of each week to provide background and context for each artist.
+Recordings will be available for a limited time following each weekly lecture for those who are not able to attend live.